windytan/redsea/README.md

 crystal.
 Gain is set to 40 dB by default.
 The script can be modified to include additional parameters to redsea as well.

-Decoding works on Raspberry Pi 1 by changing `-A std` to `-A fast`.
+For Raspberry Pi 1 it's necessary to change `-A std` to `-A fast`.
 This changes the arctan calculation in the FM demodulator to a fast integer approximation, so that more cycles will be left to redsea.

 Note that `rtl_fm` will tune a bit off; this is expected behavior and is done to avoid the DC spike.